akshaybrij/DejaServer/README.md

-DejaServer is built over Python HTTPServer with Real Time Statics it can Handle GET, POST, PUT and DELETE Request
+DejaServer is built over Python HTTPServer with Real Time Analytics it can Handle GET, POST, PUT and DELETE Request